 Most of the other guides we've seen read like a reference book and mention every tiny detail that a beginner in web development doesn't need to know.
-This makes the guides and books much longer than they need to be (and a lot more boring to read).
+This makes them much longer than they need to be (and a lot more boring to read).

 Major topics in this guide

 We've split this guide into multiple parts to cover each of the important topics in web development.
 Below you'll find a list of each of the guides with a brief summary of what they're all about.
 We recommend that you study each of these topics in the order they're mentioned.

 HTML Tutorial – Specifies the foundation and structure of the page

 HTML is the first thing you should learn in web development.
 It is used to create the foundation and structure of the page.
 So, what does that mean?
 Well, you'll have a basic page without any styling, and it probably won't win you any design awards at this point.

 CSS Tutorial – Styling and making your pages look better